JPX Dashboard

 Shoulder Hours7:00–8:00 AM and 9:00–10:00 PM Eastern Time.
 The transition periods immediately adjacent to curfew hours.

-Noise IndexA composite count of the highest-impact operations: all helicopter operations plus all jet operations estimated at 85 dB or above.
+Noise IndexA composite count of the highest-impact operations: all helicopter operations plus all jet operations estimated at 85 dB(A) or above.

-Loud OperationAny operation with an estimated noise level at or above 85 dB at 1,000 ft reference distance.
+Loud OperationAny operation with an estimated noise level at or above 85 dB(A) at 1,000 ft reference distance.

 Repeat Curfew-Period OperatorAn operator with two or more curfew-period operations within the selected time period.